risk-first/website/menagerie/Boundary-Risk.md

 > "A network effect (also called network externality or demand-side economies of scale) is the positive effect described in economics and business that an additional user of a good or service has on the value of that product to others.
 When a network effect is present, the value of a product or service increases according to the number of others using it." - [Network Effect, _Wikipedia_](https://en.wikipedia.org/wiki/Network_effect)

-You can see the same effect in the adoption rates of [WordPress](https://en.wikipedia.org/wiki/WordPress) and [Drupal](https://en.wikipedia.org/wiki/Drupal), shown in the chart below.
+You can see the same effect in the adoption rates of WordPress and Drupal), shown in the chart below.
 Note: this is over _all sites on the internet_, so Drupal accounts for hundreds of thousands of sites.
-In 2018, [WordPress](https://en.wikipedia.org/wiki/WordPress) is approximately 32% of all websites.
-For [Drupal](https://en.wikipedia.org/wiki/Drupal) it's 2%.
+In 2018, WordPress is approximately 32% of all websites.
+For Drupal) it's 2%.

 ![Wordpress vs Drupal adoption over 8 years, according to [w3techs.com](https://w3techs.com/technologies/history_overview/content_management/all/y)](images/wordpress-drupal-chart.png)

-Did [WordPress](https://en.wikipedia.org/wiki/WordPress) gain this march because it was better than [Drupal](https://en.wikipedia.org/wiki/Drupal)?
+Did WordPress gain this march because it was better than Drupal)?
 That's arguable.
 That it's this way round could be _entirely accidental_, and a result of [Network Effect](https://en.wikipedia.org/wiki/Network_effect).

 And maybe, they aren't comparable:  Given the same problems, the people in each ecosystem have approached them and solved them in different ways.
 And, this has impacted the 'shape' of the abstractions, and the protocols you use in each.
 [Complexity](Complexity-Risk) _emerges_, and the ecosystem gets more complex and opinionated, much like the way in which the network of a city will evolve over time in an unpredictable way.

-But, by now, if they _are_ to be compared side-by-side, [WordPress](https://en.wikipedia.org/wiki/WordPress) _should be better_ due to the sheer number of people in this ecosystem who are...
+But, by now, if they _are_ to be compared side-by-side, WordPress _should be better_ due to the sheer number of people in this ecosystem who are...
  - Creating web sites.
  - Using those sites.
  - Submitting bug requests.